Randomization-Based Inference for Average Treatment Effects in Inexactly Matched Observational Studies: Our Proposed Approach: Randomization-Based Inference via Inverse Post-Matching Probability Weighting

 Specifically, we let $e_{ij}$ denote the propensity score of unit $j$ in matched set $i$, and $\mathbf{e}=(e_{11},\dots,e_{In_{I}})$ the propensity score vector.
 Then, we can express each post-matching treatment assignment probability $p_{ij}=\text{pr}(Z_{ij}=1\mid\mathcal{Z},\mathbf{X})$ in terms of $(e_{i1}, \dots, e_{in_{i}})$.
-Specifically, for a matched set $i$ with one treated and one or multiple controls (i.e., $m_{1}=1$), following the arguments in \citet{pimentel2024covariate}, we have If the matched set $i$ has one control and multiple treated units (i.e., $n_{i}-m_{i}=1$ and $m_{i}>1$), we have Then, the oracle form of the proposed IPPW estimator (under the oracle $p_{ij}$) is defined as
+Specifically, for a matched set $i$ with one treated and one or multiple controls (i.e., $m_{i}=1$), following the arguments in \citet{pimentel2024covariate}, we have $p_{ij} =\text{pr}(Z_{ij}=1 \mid \mathcal{Z}, \mathbf{X})=\frac{\text{odds}\{e_{ij}\}}{\sum_{j'=1}^{n_i}\text{odds}\{e_{ij'}\}}.$ If the matched set $i$ has one control and multiple treated units (i.e., $n_{i}-m_{i}=1$ and $m_{i}>1$), we have $p_{ij}=\text{pr}(Z_{ij}=1 \mid \mathcal{Z}, \mathbf{X})=1-\frac{\text{odds}\{1-e_{ij}\}}{\sum_{j'=1}^{n_i}\text{odds}\{1-e_{ij'}\}}.$ Then, the oracle form of the proposed IPPW estimator (under the oracle $p_{ij}$) is defined as

 As shown in (\ref{eqn: IPPW oracle}), the idea of IPPW is to re-weight the \textit{post-matching} difference-in-means estimator \textit{within each matched set} based on discrepancies in $p_{ij}$ due to inexact matching.
 Under exact matching, each $p_{ij}=m_{i}/n_{i}$, so the IPPW estimator $\widehat{\lambda}_{*}$ reduces to the post-matching difference-in-means estimator $\widehat{\lambda}$.
-Moreover, the IPPW estimator can also be viewed as an extension of the classic finite-population weighting estimator from the finite-population sampling literature (e.g., \citealp{rosenbaum1987model, mukerjee2018using}) to matched observational studies.